 Moderator: Laurence Chalip, Professor, Sports Recreation Studies and Sports Management, George Mason University

 Panelists: Inge Andersen, Former Secretary General, Olympic and Paralympic Committee and Confederation of Sport (Norway); Patrick Massey, Project Manager, Portas Consulting (UK); Matt Young, Founder, 60 Minute Kids Club (Canada)

 “Saying to a kid, ‘Go play soccer’, when there’s no safe playing field to play on, is kind of challenging.”

 Ed Foster-Simeon, CEO, U.S. Soccer Foundation

 A shared-use agreement is a contract between two entities setting forth the terms and conditions for use of public property or facilities, such as school fields or gyms.
-They have helped grow after-school programs on school sites and can help boost kids’ physical activity levels.(40) U.S. Secretary of Education Arne Duncan has highlighted their potential to be used more broadly by youth sports organizations, to open up more gyms and fields during non-school hours.
+They have helped grow after-school programs on school sites and can help boost kids’ physical activity levels.(40) Then-U.S. Secretary of Education Arne Duncan highlighted their potential to be used more broadly by youth sports organizations, to open more gyms and fields during non-school hours.
 To streamline the process, ChangeLab Solutions created a series of templates that local groups can use to customize their own agreements.(41)